Darkship86/AI-Classifier-App-GUI/README.md

 # AI-Classifier-App-GUI
-Project files for a simple AI Image Classifier App.
+**Project files for a simple AI Image Classifier App.**

-This is meant to be a template to get you started,
+   This is meant to be a template to get you started :
-ML Models are not included in the project files.
+* ML Models are not included in the project files.
+* You must use a model of your own or one from the web to run.

-Please Install Tensorflow, NumPY and Tkinter to run the app.
+* Please Install Tensorflow, NumPY and Tkinter to run the app.

-The GUI is built using Python-Tkinter, and any sort of Machine learning model can be loaded and tested visually.
+* The GUI is built using Python-Tkinter, and any sort of
+* Machine learning model can be loaded and tested visually.

-Future Updates will be added for faster efficiency or bugfixes.
+ * Future Updates will be added for faster efficiency or bugfixes.